 With the camera still rolling, the gull first takes a short flight to another nearby wall.
 The tourists come running up before it has a chance to inspect its prize, though, so it takes off again.
 This time it flies a bit farther, revealing a picturesque slice of the surrounding scenery (along with part of its beak and the occasional wing flap).

-This isn't the first time a seagull has stolen a GoPro and filmed its getaway.
+This isn't the first time a gull has stolen a GoPro and filmed its getaway.
 Similar videos from Cannes, France, and San Francisco also went viral in 2011 and 2012, for example.
 But this gull caught an especially dramatic glimpse of the Cíes Islands in just a few seconds — steep cliffs bristle with greenery below, overlooking the foggy shoreline as waves splash against boulders dotting the coast.
-And it has been well-received, racking up more than 2.4 million views on YouTube in less than 10 days.

 Related on MNN: